|Australian Institute of TechnicalChefs Inc.|

 - Anyone found to have cheated will be disqualified from applying for membership.

-1. First register online (HERE).
-(You may register at anytime and only need to do so once) NOTE: If already registered on Technicalchef.com you NEED to register again..
+• First register with Auschef.com online (HERE).
+(You may register at anytime and only need to do so once)

-3. When you are completely ready and will not be disturbed , logon and select the appropriate example below.
+• When you are completely ready and will not be disturbed, logon and select the appropriate example below.

-- At the end of the assessment questions; to complete your assessment you must SUBMIT ALL AND FINISH BUTTON (At the bottom RIGHT of the examination).
+• At the end of the assessment questions; you must SUBMIT ALL AND FINISH BUTTON (At the bottom RIGHT of the examination).

 For online help: E-mail George or Telephone: 03 9735 0880